gokpm/go-codec/README.md

 # go-codec

-A Go package providing base64 encoding/decoding and DEFLATE compression/decompression utilities with structured logging.
+A lightweight Go package for base64 encoding/decoding and DEFLATE compression/decompression.

 ## Installation